 7.2.1.
 Use 1 µL of the supernatant as the template in a 25 µL PCR reaction to confirm deletion of the gene of interest.

 7.2.2.
 Use gene-specific primers that amplify the region of the genomic deletion.
+Use primers that amplify the region of the genomic deletion plus 100-200 bp of flanking upstream and downstream sequences.

 7.2.3.
-Prepare a separate control PCR reaction with the parent strain (e.g., PAO1), for comparison.
+Prepare a separate control PCR reaction with the parent strain (e.g., PAO1).

 7.2.4.
 Thermocycler conditions will vary depending on the optimal annealing temperature for primer pairs, the polymerase cocktail used, and the length of the region to be amplified.